Tens of thousands of Algerians protest against Bouteflika

 Train and metro services in Algiers were suspended without explanation before Algerians gathered once again to press the 82-year-old Bouteflika to step down.

-The ailing Bouteflika is in hospital in Geneva and has not spoken publicly since a stroke in 2013, but on Thursday he issued his first warning to protesters, saying the unrest, now entering its third week, could destabilize the country.
+The ailing Bouteflika, who suffered a stroke in 2013, is in hospital in Geneva and has not spoken publicly since 2014.
+But on Thursday he issued his first warning to protesters, saying the unrest, now entering its third week, could destabilize the country.

 The demonstrations, the largest since the 2011 “Arab Spring”, pose the most substantial challenge to the 82-year-old president, who is standing for re-election on April 18.